 The main message is that Anderson et al. underestimated the impact of publication bias.
 Although I believe that this is likely, I'm wondering if there is any (social) psychological literature that does not suffer from some degree of publication bias.
 I'm quite sure that one could reanalyze all previous (social) psychological meta-analyses and make the same point.

+We think that it is very likely that many (social) psychological literatures suffer from some degree of publication bias.
+That is why there is presently such an interest in bias-correction techniques for meta-analysis and preregistered replication studies.
+These things help us to determine how bad the publication bias is, and whether or not an effect is likely to exist.
+With regard to the present study, we feel that the literature on violent game effects should aspire to reflect the truth, not simply to be only as bad as the rest of social psychology.

 The second message is that the impact of violent video game exposure on aggressive behavior is negligible.
 Yes, the data seem to suggest that, but still this finding is hard for me to believe.
 For example, according to weapons effect, even a picture of a weapon increases aggressive behavior.
 But playing video games where serious (virtual) violent acts are committed should have no impact.
 This is difficult to imagine.
 Likewise, simple primes, such as the color black or exposure to heat words, increase aggression.
 Moreover, different kinds of media exposure influence the consumers, so I'm still wondering why people are susceptible to all kinds of media exposure, with the exception of video game violence.
 All in all I doubt the authors' conclusion that violent video game exposure does not have an impact on aggressive behavior.

+I am having trouble finding citations for the effects Reviewer 1 mentions.
+I cannot find papers claiming that seeing heat-related words increases aggressive behavior.
+I know it has been claimed that priming by heat words causes increases in the perception of aggressive behavior (DeWall & Bushman, 2009).
+However, new evidence suggests that this finding is not replicable (McCarthy, 2014).
+Other research suggests that uncomfortable temperatures can cause aggression (e.g., Anderson, 1989), but there is clearly a difference between actually being hot vs. simply seeing hot words.
+I’m also having some trouble finding claims that the color black causes aggression.
+There are correlational studies suggesting that teams wearing black or red jerseys receive more penalties (Frank & Gilovich, 1988), but follow-up studies contest this claim (Caldwell & Burger, 2010).

+I am skeptical also of the weapons priming effect.
+Some results suggest flexibility in analysis.
+For example, Bartholow, Anderson, Carnagey, & Benjamin (2005) uses a very eccentric quantification of aggressive behavior in the CRTT, possibly a form of significance chasing (again, see Elson et al., 2014).
+Others use subgroup analyses when significant main effects could not be found.
+For example, Turner et al. (1975) find effects of weapon primes on driving behavior, but only for a very particular complex contrast within one level of another manipulated factor (Study 1), or after splitting subjects by gender and by model of car (!, Study 2).
+Apparently Drs.
+Benjamin and Bushman are preparing a meta-analysis on the weapons priming effect.
+I look forward to seeing if there’s anything to it beyond publication bias.

+We now explain that we suspect the short-term effects of violent games to be much like the short-term effects of other aggression primes, in that they may be null effects overestimated through significance-chasing.